Philippines Trademark Registration

 Trademark Application

 Once the trademark application is filed, the IPOPHL will examine the application for compliance with formal requirements and for conflicts with existing trademarks.
 If the application is accepted, it will be published in the Official Journal.
 Any interested party may oppose the registration of your trademark within 30 days of the publication date.
-If there is no opposition from any 3rd party, the mark will be registered and the registration certificate will be issued.
+If there is no opposition from any third party, the mark will be registered and the registration certificate will be issued.
 However, if there is an objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.

 Time Frame